alen6516/c_sample/undergo/chat_room/README.md

 * TCP chat room
+## Function
+* multiple user chat room, no limit on the number of the users
 * once enter the room, user need to log their name
+* use TCP

 * directory structure
     * main.c